 Specific guidelines for each genre are detailed in the category submission area.

-Those whose works are chosen for publication, aka "Contributors" will be invited to read from their written work or to present their art in person at the event.
+Local artists and writers whose works are chosen for publication, aka "Contributors," will be invited to read from their written work or to present their art in person at the event.
+Contributors in attendance will receive three contributor copies of the new book, and if you can't make the event, we'll mail those.
+Our ability to mail contributor copies is now limited to "within the US" due increased shipping rates.*

 The Progenitor Art & Literary Journal